DFabric/DPlatform-Shell/README.md

 Not recommended because no auto-updates: Note you *can* directly run `dplatform.sh`.

 ## Requirements
-A recent GNU/Linux operating system with **SystemD** is recommended, lots of apps have custom SytemdD services.
+A recent GNU/Linux operating system with **systemd** is recommended, lots of apps have custom SytemdD services.

 Debian 8 Jessie and derivatives like Ubuntu and Raspbian.
 Full support, well tested

-If you use Ubuntu 14.04.x and you want to use SystemD services provided by DPlatform, you can switch to it instead of the default Upstart
+If you use Ubuntu 14.04.x and you want to use systemd services provided by DPlatform, you can switch to it instead of the default Upstart

 CentOS 7, Fedora and other RHEL derivatives.
 Good support, not fully tested